SockBowl/definitions-app/README.md

 ### Todo:

--Write functionality to edit definitions
+* Write functionality to edit definitions
--Error handling on the client side for api calls -Implement Edit/Delete functionality for courses
+* Error handling on the client side for api calls
+* Implement Edit/Delete functionality for courses
--UI styling
+* UI styling